 Justifying his decision to ask Gillies-Lekakis to leave, Grant claimed that the question had not been vetted.
 In saying that, he revealed a major issue with Q+A itself; all questions are expected to be vetted and Grant should have had the text of the question with him.

-“You can ask a question but you cannot advocate for violence,” Grant said while ejecting Gillies-Lekakis , though the man had done no such thing.
+“You can ask a question, but you cannot advocate for violence,” Grant said while ejecting Gillies-Lekakis , though the man had done no such thing.
 He had only made a false claim and it was Grant’s job to correct it.
-In failing to do so, Grant stood exposed as someone who is incompetent as the job of hosting the program.
+In failing to do so, Grant stood exposed as someone who is incompetent to host the program.

 Numerous politicians who appear on the show repeat lies of various kinds during their pontifications and they are generally unchallenged by the host, no matter if it is Grant, Virginia Trioli or David Speers.
 The fact that three people are hosting the show in some kind of rotation is because the last host, Hamish Macdonald, left in July last year, due to issues which are still unclear.